 “I had expected issues from Roman Jackson, the leader of Wren, but not from Lark.
 In reality, Lark proved to be the biggest hurdle, as their leader–Mandara Amah, had brought with him the pride of the old world.
 Unfortunately, diplomacy failed and turned into politics.
 Politics failed and turned into war, as we were forced to assign troops to protect the colony food supplies.”
 Tromburg grimaces at the admission.

 “In the end, I issued an ultimatum: comply or get out.
 They did not comply, so I was forced to release my hold on the Journeymen Order, the colony military force.
 That was my biggest mistake.
 I underestimated the tenacity of a cornered wolverine and the determination of the Order’s Captain.
-Lark was not going to lay down without a fight, and Captain Rene was not one who didn’t get his way, not to mention that Jackson sent in his Wren Blackguard to assault the Lark.
-It was nothing less than bloodshed.
+Lark was not going to lay down without a fight, and Captain Rene was one who didn’t like the word ‘no.’ Not to mention that Jackson sent in his Wren Blackguard to assault the Lark.
+It was nothing less than gruesome.
 In the end, the Lark were shoved out into the wilderness and into exile.”

 “What’s worse is that Jackson correctly read the times and then declared Wren’s independence from the rest of the colony.
 I couldn’t then attack more of my own people, so I was forced to recognize their House.
 Again, blasted politics.

 Not long after that–mildly to my amusement– Lain Cochrane, a scientific prodigy, pulled the wool over Jackson and his group seceded from Wren!
 Clarity, Inc. was formed over in Greenspire and then there were two free Houses in Macedon.